Scottie-M/MMM-MotionSensor/README.md

 ```
 <br>

 Having `position` set is useful for the initial set up but should be removed afterwards, it is just an indicator that shows the TV state.
-If `diagnostic` is true it also shows whether or not motion is detected.
+If `diagnostic` is true it also shows whether or not motion is detected to allow adjustment of the detection range.

 <br><br>